jinxu9/2020_GroupMeeting/R_programming_homework/README.md

 * Deviation from true age ( the smaller the better)
 * Correlation between predict age to the true age( the higher the better)

+## Final preserntation for R programming
-## The winner will share his/her method and script show how it works on May-28-2020.
+* The winner will share his/her method and script show how it works on May-28-2020.
 * Anyone is possible to be the finnal winner, be prepared to share your method.